 Peace is not the absence of conflict but the presence of creative alternatives for responding to conflict and violence.
 Collective Voices breaks down assumptions that accompany the word "peace" and in real time, uses a model and teaches tools to allow for dialogue.

 Restorative practices are aimed at promoting peace rather than deepening harm, allowing for silence, or promoting violence.
 Restorative practices build the capacity

 within people to identify and solve their own problems.
-In short, restorative services have been found to be more effective and successful for healing and redirection than their counterparts.
+In short, restorative services have been found to be more effective and successful for resolving conflicts and interupting violence than their counterparts.

 "If you're like most people, you probably seek first to be understood; you want to get your point across.
 And in doing so, you may ignore the other person completely, pretend that you're listening, selectively hear only certain parts of the conversation or attentively focus on only the words being said, but miss the meaning entirely.
 So why does this happen?
 Because most people listen with the intent to reply, not to understand.
 You listen to yourself as you prepare in your mind what you are going to say, the questions you are going to ask, etc. You filter everything you hear through your life experiences, your frame of reference.
 You check what you hear against your autobiography and see how it measures up.
 And consequently, you decide prematurely what the other person means before he/she finishes communicating.
 If I were to summarize in one sentence the single most important principle I have learned in the field of interpersonal relations, it would be this: Seek first to understand, then to be understood."

 ~ Dr. Stephen Covey, American educator, author, businessman, and speaker.